 Civic literacy is the knowledge and skills you need to participate in making change in your community.
 In Canada, this includes:

-· Knowing how the government works
+- Knowing how the government works

-· Rights and responsibilities of citizens and elected members of government
+- Rights and responsibilities of citizens and elected members of government

 When you have strong civic literacy skills, you know how to make your voice heard by all levels of government—before, during and after an election.
 We want every Canadian to vote, and every person to let the country know their beliefs, needs and wants.

-ABC Life Literacy Canada partnered with Elections Canada to create A Guide to Voting: A Literacy Practitioner Workbook for Voting in the 2015 Federal Election.
+ABC Life Literacy Canada partnered with Elections Canada to create A Guide to Voting: A Literacy Practitioner Workbook for Voting in the 2019 Federal Election.

 We created this resource to help literacy practitioners engage adult learners in civic literacy in advance of the October 2019 federal election.
 The information, links and suggested activities help students learn about voting basics such as how to register to vote, different ways to vote and the accessibility resources available.
 They also guide practitioners through talking to their students about why voting is important and what to expect at a polling place.

 Each page of A Guide to Voting includes links for more information.
 We have also included a step-by-step activity at the end of the booklet to help practitioners and learners hold their own practice election in the classroom or at home.
 Practice elections are our favourite tool for getting learners comfortable and confident with voting.

 SIGN-UP to receive the workbook: A Guide to Voting.
 Once you have submitted your information, you can access the workbook in both English and French.